...

 Treatment Options for Sciatica

-The good news is that there are many ways to treat sciatica.
+The good news is that there are many ways to treat this chronic pain.
 Physical therapy, exercises, and stretching can help relieve the pressure on the sciatic nerve.

 And although it only provides short-term relief, medications like anti-inflammatories or muscle relaxants can also ease the pain.